-What happened to the England U21 XI that played Germany in the Euro 2009 final?
+England U21s last made the European Championships final in 2009 - where are they now?

 Goalkeeper: Scott Loach

 Scott Loach was contracted to Watford when he was tasked with the challenge of keeping a rampant Der Mannschaft XI at bay.
+He was only handed the task because first-choice goalkeeper Joe Hart was suspended.

-The glovesman ended up making 163 appearances for Watford and turned out in the Championship 184 times, but he's also spent a significant portion of his career outside of the Football League.
+The shot-stopper ended up making 163 appearances for Watford and turned out in the Championship 184 times, but he's also spent a significant portion of his career outside of the Football League, taking in spells at Barnet and Chesterfield.

-Now contracted to struggling Barnet, Loach is in danger of dropping below the National League for the very first time with his side languishing in 22nd place in the fifth tier of English football.
+He's now back in the Football League, though, having joined Derby County last year.
+The 35-year-old recently agreed a contract extension to remain at Pride Park for another 12 months.

 Right-back: Martin Cranie

-Martin Cranie is a quintessential EFL journeyman.
+Martin Cranie was the quintessential EFL journeyman.

-The versatile defender never graduated to the senior England squad and has spent the majority of his career in the Championship.
+The versatile defender never graduated to the senior England squad, spending the majority of his career in the Championship.

-Following notable spells with Barnsley and Coventry City, Cranie now plys his trade with Luton Town and is going strong at 34 years of age.
+Following notable spells with Barnsley and Coventry City, Cranie helped Huddersfield gain promotion to the Premier League.
+Short-term spells at Middlesbrough, Sheffield United and Luton followed, before he decided to hang up his boots at the end of the 2020-21 campaign.

 Centre-back: Micah Richards

-Unless you happen to have avoided Premier League football altogether for the past few months, you'll be firmly aware of Micah Richards' refreshing approach to football punditry and budding bromance with Roy Keane.

-When Richards turned out for England's U21s in the 2009 Euros final, the Manchester City youngster was a phenomenon who promised so much.
+He's far better known these days for verbally sparring with the likes of Jamie Carragher and Roy Keane in his role as a TV pundit, but when Richards turned out for England's U21s in the 2009 Euros final, the Manchester City youngster was a phenomenon who promised so much.

-Richards earned 13 caps for the senior side and was a regular under Roberto Mancini as the Italian led Manchester City to their first ever Premier League title in 2011.
+Richards earned 13 caps for the senior side and was a regular under Roberto Mancini as the Italian led Manchester City to their first-ever Premier League title in 2012.

 His departure from the Etihad Stadium in 2014 effectively signalled the end of his peak years as his career fizzled out during spells with Fiorentina and Aston Villa before his retirement in 2019.